ONGEA - work in progress

 Ongea represents a fraction of the conversations that are happening, and should continue to happen around constructs that exclude and isolate - it is also a love letter; the poetry and “care cards” [postcards] acting as mediums that generate intimacy, that encourage support and softness when dealing with each other.
 It is a wish for healed bodies, new language and a limitless sense of self.

-Commissioned by the Open Society Initiative of Southern African for Womxns Day.
+Supported by the Open Society Initiative of Southern African for Womxns Day.

-A special thanks to all the voices and bodies that contributed to this project; you truly embody the idea that our silence, indeed, does not protect us.
+A special thanks to all the voices and bodies that have contributed to this project; you truly embody the idea that our silence, indeed, does not protect us.